Drag Race España All Stars

 Drag Race España All Stars is a Spanish reality competition series.
 It is a spin-off of Drag Race España and is based on the original American series, RuPaul's Drag Race All Stars.
 The series is being broadcast by Atresplayer in Spain, and on WOW Presents Plus internationally.

+The series was renewed for a second season on 29 November 2025.

 Production

 In September 2022, Drag Race España opened a casting call for its third season and also announced that a Spanish adaption of RuPaul's Drag Race All Stars was in the works.
 The All Stars edition premiered after the third season of Drag Race España.

 Following RuPaul's Drag Race: UK vs. the World and Canada's Drag Race: Canada vs. the World, which brought together queens from across various international Drag Race versions to compete in a format similar to All Stars, Drag Race España All Stars is the first direct international adaptation of RuPaul's Drag Race All Stars, featuring returning competitors from a single international franchise.

 In November 2023, World of Wonder and Atresmedia shared a teaser for the season, announcing that the cast would be revealed in January 2024.

+In November of 2025, a second season was announced with filming in Spring of 2026.